 SIRGAS is the Geocentric Reference System for the Americas.
 Its definition corresponds to the International Terrestrial Reference System (ITRS) and it is realized by a regional densification of the International Terrestrial Reference Frame (ITRF) in Latin America.
 Besides the geometrical reference system, SIRGAS includes the definition and realization of a vertical reference system, based on ellipsoidal heights as geometrical component and geopotential numbers (referred to a global conventional W0 value) as physical component.

 SIRGAS was created in 1993 during the International Conference for the Definition of a South American Geocentric Reference System held in Asuncion, Paraguay.
-This conference was promoted and supported by the International Association of Geodesy (IAG), the Pan-American Institute for Geography and History (PAIGH), and the US National Imagery and Mapping Agency (NIMA), today National Geospatial-Intelligence Agency (NGA).
+This conference was promoted and supported by the International Association of Geodesy (IAG), the Pan-American Institute for Geography and History (PAIGH), and the US Defense Mapping Agency (DMA), today National Geospatial-Intelligence Agency (NGA).
 The original acronym of SIRGAS (Geocentric Reference System for South America) was changed in 2001 to Geocentric Reference System for the Americas, since the SIRGAS2000 GPS campaign was extended to North- and Central America, and the United Nations Organization, through its 7th Cartographic Conference for The Americas (New York, January 22 – 27, 2001), recommend to adopt SIRGAS as official reference system in all American countries.

 SIRGAS forms part of the IAG Commission 1 (Reference Frames), through the Sub-commission 1.3 (Regional Reference Frames), and it is responsible for the Regional Reference Frame for South and Central America (1.3b).
 SIRGAS is also a Working Group of the Cartographic Commission of the PAIGH.